Simpsonichthys multiradiatus

 Simpsonichthys multiradiatus is a species of killifish in the family Rivulidae.
 It is found in the middle Tocantins River basin of Brazil.
+It is endemic to the middle Tocantins River basin in central Brazil, specifically occurring in the drainage of the Rio Paranã.
+Its habitat consists of temporary pools formed during the rainy season in the Cerrado biome.

 Description

 Simpsonichthys multiradiatus reaches a standard length of 4.6 cm.